zakvarty/effective-data-science-resources/live-sessions/05-code-of-conduct/readme.md

 ### Optional: K-anonymisation walk-through

-First demonstrate difference between k-anonymising with respect to a single outcome or a table as a whole.
+First demonstrate difference between $k$-anonymising with respect to a single outcome or a table as a whole.
 Emphasise $k$ as the size of the smallest equivalence class.

-ChatGPT failed to generate k-anonymised data.
+ChatGPT failed to generate $k$-anonymised data.
 Can you fix it to be 3-anonymous?

 Lead group in discussion on various approaches: